JAM AMEB Information

 COVID-19 AMEB Update:

 There are some changes being put in place for AMEB Examinations.
 The only currently guaranteed form of examination remains the online 'repertoire only' video submission exams.
-Registration for these exams through JAM must be completed by 07 June, 2021 with the video for this exam to be submitted by email to JAM NO LATER than 14 days after this.
+Registration for these exams through JAM must be completed by 30 September, 2021 with the video for this exam to be submitted by email to JAM NO LATER than 14 days after this.

 What is AMEB?